FamilOrujov/llm-finetuning-lab/llama3-financial-sentiment-analysis-ft-unsloth/README.md

 > [!NOTE]
 > **Understanding the Class Imbalance**
 >
-> The dataset's imbalance (Neutral > Positive > Negative) isn't a bug — it's a feature.
+> The dataset's imbalance (Neutral > Positive > Negative) isn't a bug, it's a feature.
 Real financial text is predominantly neutral.
 Most press releases, earnings reports, and analyst notes aim for objectivity.
 Positive news is more common than negative because companies prefer to highlight wins and downplay losses.
 >
 > The scarcity of negative samples (14.7%) makes learning bearish signals harder but more valuable.
-A model that can reliably detect negative sentiment in financial text has genuine utility — it can flag potential risks that humans might miss in the flood of daily financial communications.
+A model that can reliably detect negative sentiment in financial text has genuine utility, it can flag potential risks that humans might miss in the flood of daily financial communications.
 >
 > The strong macro F1 score (81.57%) indicates the model handles all three classes well, not just the majority class.
 This is the metric that matters for real-world deployment.